 Finasteride’s most meaningful use is treating hair loss as a medication, which it does under its brand name Propecia.
 So, I will first go through all your medical alternatives for battling hair loss.

-Before We Begin, You Have to Know
+Before I Begin, You Have to Know

 No alternative on this blog is a direct replacement for finasteride.